UK to keep EU safety mark in post-Brexit climbdown

 From the end of next year, goods such as light bulbs and toys were meant to carry a new UK-only mark to be sold in Great Britain.

-However the business department has now confirmed the EU symbol will continue to be accepted.
+However, the business department has now confirmed the EU symbol will continue to be accepted on most goods.

 Trade body Make UK welcomed the move, saying it would increase certainty.